5KevinH/reports/README.md

 # reports

+System 30:
-Trading system based on the framework described in "Systematic Trading" by @robcarver17
+Trading system based on the framework described in "Systematic Trading" by @robcarver17.
 Rob Carver's book, my Python code.

+System 63:
+Trading system based on a selection of the Turtles' original trading rules.

-This repository contains automatically generated reports from the trading system.
+This repository contains automatically generated reports from both trading systems.

 Contact via Twitter: @LakeNews (Kevin Hughes)